Pylons/pyramid/docs/narr/install.rst

    ``$VENV/bin/pip`` clearly specifies that ``pip`` is run from within the virtual environment and not at the system level.

-   ``activate`` drops turds into the user's shell environment, leaving them vulnerable to executing commands in the wrong context. ``deactivate`` might not correctly restore previous shell environment variables.
+   ``activate`` makes changes to the user's shell environment which can often be convenient.
+However, in the context of long-form documentation, environment configuration can easily be forgotten.
+By keeping each snippet explicit we can reduce copy / paste errors by users in which commands are executed against the wrong Python environment.
+Also, ``deactivate`` might not correctly restore previous shell environment variables.
+Avoiding ``activate`` keeps the environment more reproducible.

    Although using ``source bin/activate``, then ``pip``, requires fewer key strokes to issue commands once invoked, there are other things to consider.